 Labor laws are another reason to register outside of one’s country, due to lower wages nationally.
 National registries will usually require that a certain percentage of a ship’s crew be filled by the country’s citizens.

 The United States has approximately 3,400 vessels registered, China has approximately 3,700, and Panama has nearly 8,600 ships that fly their flag.
 The advantages are overwhelming, which is why so many people choose to register internationally.
-For more information on how to register a water vessel (merchant or privately owned) in Panama, contact us today.
+For more information on how to register a water vessel (merchant or privately owned) in Panama, contact us today for trusted offshore legal services in Panama.